- What is the Senior or Specialist Worker visa?

-Once in the UK, you may be able to apply to change your visa.
+Once in the UK, you may be able to apply to change your visa from a Global Business Mobility Visa.
 You must meet all of the eligibility requirements to do so.

 You must update your visa with the appropriate occupation code.
 You must however, remain with the same employer.

 Your partner and children will also need to update their visa accordingly.